 Open Educational Resources

-Open educational resources include open-source materials such as teaching materials like electronic textbooks, lesson plans, and multi-media resources including videos or interactive online resources.
-These materials are offered freely and openly without an accompanying need to pay copyright realities or licence fees.
+Open educational resources include open-source teaching materials like electronic textbooks, lesson plans, and multi-media resources (videos or interactive online resources).
+These materials are offered freely and openly without an accompanying need to pay copyright royalties or licence fees.

-The Steering Committee will be co-chaired by Dr. Jason Dewling, Vice-President Academic and Research at Olds College and Dr. Rory McGreal, Professor at Athabasca University and the current UNESCO and Commonwealth of Learning chair on open educational resources.
-The remaining members of the committee will be appointed by Innovation and Advanced Education soon.
-The additional members will include representatives from across Campus Alberta and include faculty, instructional designers, librarians, students, and senior administrators.
+The Steering Committee is co-chaired by Dr. Jason Dewling, Vice-President Academic and Research at Olds College and Dr. Rory McGreal, Professor at Athabasca University and the UNESCO and Commonwealth of Learning Chair in Open Educational Resources.
+The additional members include representatives from across Campus Alberta and include faculty, instructional designers, librarians, students, and senior administrators.

-The Steering Committee will be responsible for reviewing and evaluating submissions to the program and making recommendations to Innovation and Advanced Education for approved projects.
+The Steering Committee was responsible for reviewing and evaluating submissions to the initiative and made recommendations to Advanced Education for approved projects.

-Open Educational Resources provide faculty with additional tools to add to their teaching toolkit.
-The OER community has grown rapidly over the last decade, with the quality of the resources improving consistently.
-Faculty currently have the ability to use or adopt any Open Educational Resources.
-The program will support faculty who are interested in assessing, developing and using open educational resources.
+Open educational resources provide faculty with additional tools to add to their teaching toolkit.
+The open education resources community has grown rapidly over the last decade, with the quality of the resources improving consistently.
+Faculty have the ability to use or adopt any open educational resources.
+The program supports faculty who are interested in assessing, developing, and using open educational resources.
 The adoption of resources in any post-secondary environment is up to the academic governing bodies within each institution.

 No. Because the adoption of open educational resources will vary by institutions, programs and classes, there is no intent to reduce student loans.